Laravel is elegant and powerful — but even experienced developers sometimes make small mistakes that cause big problems.

 protected $guarded = ['is_admin'];

-3. Ignoring Validation Logic
+3. Ignoring Request Validation

 php artisan make:request StorePostRequest

-Then inject it in your controller:
+Then use it inside your controller:

 public function store(StorePostRequest $request)